If our resources have blessed you, please share them.

 3. the Feast tithe.

 The Lord’s tithe was given to do God’s work.
-The other two tithes were given above and beyond the Lord’s tithe.
+It was necessary for the maintenance of the Temple and the Levitical service.
+The other tithes were given above and beyond the Lord’s tithe.
 They were to show generosity to those in need (the poor and widows tithe) and thankfulness for God’s provision (the Feast tithe).

-When the Levites received the tithe, they were to give 1/10 of the tithe they received to the Lord and then give it to the High Priest.
+The Bible defines the Levitical tithe as 10% (Leviticus 27:30, 32).
+The 1/10 tithe was given to the Lord, who then gave it to the Levites, the priestly order (Numbers 18:21, 24).
+When the Levites received the tithe, they were to give 1/10 of the tithe they received to the Lord and then give it to the High Priest (Numbers 18:26, 28).

 New Testament Teaching on Tithing

-Paul teaches clearly about our giving in these two verses:
+Paul wrote clearly about our giving in these two verses:

 2 Corinthians 9:6-7 But this I say: He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.
 So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver.